TaymaaRfaii/Set-Card-Game/README.md

 # Set-Card-Game
-Here's a README template for your "Set Card Game" project, focusing on concurrency and synchronization in Java.

----

-# Set Card Game

 This project is an implementation of the "Set" card game with a focus on **Java Concurrency** and **Synchronization**.
 It’s designed to help practice concurrent programming concepts while building a multiplayer card game that supports both human and non-human players.
 The game uses Java Threads and various synchronization mechanisms to manage game flow and ensure fair interactions among players.

 ## Table of Contents